Why Gillards Rd

 Ian says, “In the early 1970s, I did a road trip to the Hunter on the way to Brisbane.
 I was driving out of Cessnock, along Oakey Creek Road, and that drive made a lasting impression – the tree-lined road, cows in the lush paddocks, intermittent vines and the vista of the Brokeback range – it was heaven to me.”

 The Scarboroughs acted on their instincts and purchased the Gillards Road property in 1979.
-It had been owned by Hungerford Hill, a business that boasted a lot of acreage in the Hunter Valley at the time, and it was planted in the mid-60s to Shiraz and Cabernet.
+It had been owned by Hungerford Hill, a business that boasted a lot of acreage in the Hunter Valley at the time, and it was planted in the mid-60s to Shiraz.
 The vines were not in great condition – they were planted on unwieldy contours and the trellises were collapsing, so Ian made the decision to remove the entire vineyard and start again.

 After the bulldozers had removed the old vines over several weeks, Ian and his team re-contoured the entire property to create straight rows that ran in the most advantageous direction for sun exposure.
 Soil drainage and air drainage were also carefully considered in this re-planting exercise.